-Near Camp Verde, Arizona, not far from Sedona AZ lay the remains of the “hitsatsinom” (Hopi word meaning ‘People of long ago’), built into the cliffs above Beaver Creek, and scattered throughout the area.
-While it is debated who really created the dwellings, The Montezuma Castle and surrounding ruins stand as a monument to the ingenuity of the ancient people.
+Located near Camp Verde, not far from Sedona are the well-preserved remains of Montezuma Cliff Dwellings.
+Built into the cliff overhangs above Beaver Creek, Montezuma Castle and surrounding ruins stand as a monument to the ingenuity of the ancient people.

 Archaeological evidence points toward the Sinagua peoples as designers and builders of Montezuma Castle.
 Without natural evidence to assist them, explorers were left only man-made artifacts from which to determine the history of these ruins.
-By examining pottery, tools, and construction techniques, they discerned that ancient Sinaguans were responsible, although critics contend that it is more likely that ancient Aztec tribes actually deserved credit.
+By examining pottery, tools, and construction techniques, it was the ancient Sinagua Indians that built Montezuma Castle.

 All signs suggest that this community survived and flourished through farming and hunting.
 The residents harvested every resource, and utilized practices learned from other tribes to grow and maintain successful crops of beans, squash and corn.
 Medicines, clothing, and tools were gleaned from the many plants that grew in the area.
 Over time, trading with other tribes came into practice, to obtain other needed items.

 As with many of Arizona’s ancient settlements, Montezuma Castle, and the surrounding community were completely abandoned sometime around 1425 A.D.
-Many have concluded, as with the Wupatki abandonment, that the inhabitants were forced out due to changes in climate and ecology, or that they simply sought better lives elsewhere.
-Conflicts with the Yavapai tribes may also have contributed to the demise of the settlement.
+Many have concluded, as with the Wupatki National Monument and Walnut Canyon abandonment, that the inhabitants were forced out due to changes in climate and ecology, or that they simply sought better lives elsewhere.
+Conflicts with the Yavapai tribes may also have contributed to the disappearance.

-Over the next several centuries, ancestors of the Yavapai and Apache Tribes kept watch and resided in the area, and eventually Spanish and American settlers found their way in Verde Valley, stumbling upon the majestic wonder of the castle in the cliffs.
-More explorers completely passed by the Montezuma site than those who discovered it.
-Antonio De Espejo’s expedition may have been the first recorded discovery of the deserted compound in the late 1500′s.
-Two subsequent Spanish expeditions through the Verde Valley made no mention of the ruins.
+Over the next several centuries, ancestors of the Yavapai and Apache Tribes resided in the area, and eventually Spanish and American settlers found their way in Verde Valley, stumbling upon the majestic wonder of the castle in the cliffs.
+Antonio De Espejo’s Spanish expedition may have been the first recorded discovery of the deserted compound in the late 1500’s.
 When American settlers entered the area, Montezuma Castle remained hidden from view until 1853.
 During a railroad survey, Lieutenant A.W.
-Whipple and his crew toured the remains, and thusly the connection to Montezuma was formed, when comparisons were made between the architectural style of the castle and that of the Montezuma Aztecs.
+Whipple and his crew toured the remains.

 In 1856, the first scientific research of Montezuma Castle was conducted by Dr. Edward Palmer.
 However, not until 1864, when King S. Woolsey’s expedition came through, were the main water supply and other dwellings discovered.
 Once again finding Aztec connections, this natural formation was named Montezuma Well.
 Over the next several decades, as people moved through, the ruins were constantly looted and vandalized.